-A candidate applying for any reserved seat as mentioned in paragraph 5 (a), 5 (b), 5 (c) or 5 (d) is required to submit the following certificate as the case may be:
+A candidate applying for any reserved seat mentioned in the previous section is required to submit the following certificate as the case may be:

-- (a) SC/ST/OBC Certificate : For admission to a seat reserved for 'Scheduled Caste / Scheduled Tribes /Other Backward Classes, attested copy of certificate should be submitted from an approved district authority stating the Scheduled Caste / Schedule Tribe /OBC to which the candidate belongs.
-A list of approved authorities is given below: - (i) District Magistrate/Additional District Magistrate / Collector / Deputy Collector/Deputy Commissioner/Additional Deputy Commissioner /First Class Stipendiary Magistrate/City Magistrate, not below the rank of First Class Stipendiary Magistrate /Sub-Divisional Magistrate / Taluka Magistrate/ Executive Magistrate/ Extra Assistant Commissioner. - (ii) Chief Presidency Magistrate/Additional Chief Presidency Magistrate/ Presidency Magistrate.
+- (a) SC/ST/OBC Certificate: For admission to a seat reserved for 'Scheduled Caste/ Scheduled Tribes /Other Backward Classes, attested copy of certificate should be submitted from an approved district authority stating the Scheduled Caste / Schedule Tribe /OBC to which the candidate belongs.
+A list of approved authorities is given below: - (1) District Magistrate/Additional District Magistrate/Collector/Deputy Collector/Deputy Commissioner/Additional Deputy Commissioner/First Class Stipendiary Magistrate/City Magistrate, not below the rank of First Class Stipendiary Magistrate/Sub- Divisional Magistrate/Taluka Magistrate/ Executive Magistrate/ Extra Assistant Commissioner. - (2) Chief Presidency Magistrate/Additional Chief Presidency Magistrate/ Presidency Magistrate. - (3) Revenue Officer not below the rank of Tehsildar.

-- (iii) Revenue Officer not below the rank of Tehsildar. - (iv) Sub Divisional Officer of the area where the candidate and / or his/ her family resides. - (v) Administrator / Secretary to Administration / Development Officer (Lacadive and Minicoy Islands). - (b) Entitlement Card/ Certificate: The candidates under category 5(b) will be required to provide attested photocopy of Entitlement Card/ Certificate from the competent authority. - (c) Certificate for Handicapped Candidates: For admission to a seat reserved for handicapped candidate, the candidates should submit a medical certificate from competent medical authorities in a format as per Govt. of India guidelines along with their application form for Entrance Examination.
+- (4) Sub Divisional Officer of the area where the candidate and/or his/ her family resides. - (5) Administrator/Secretary to Administration/Development Officer (Lacadive and Minicoy Islands). - (b) Entitlement Card/Certificate: The candidates under CW category will be required to provide attested photocopy of Entitlement Card/ Certificate from the competent authority - (c) Certificate for Physically Handicapped Candidates: For admission to a seat reserved for physically handicapped candidate, the candidates should submit a medical certificate from competent medical authorities in a format as per Govt. of India guidelines along with their application form for Entrance Test.
 However, the admission of the physically handicapped candidates shall be subject to their medical examination and appropriate recommendations of the Chief Medical Officer, WUS Health Centre, University of Delhi (Main Campus).
 The recommendations of the above mentioned authority shall be final for all purposes.
-Please note that : - (i) The certificate should not be more than 5 years old. - (ii) It should be signed by a board of three doctors with legible stamp indicating the name & designation of the doctors. - (iii) The certificate should be countersigned by CMO/Medical Superintendent /with stamp under the signatures.
-Certificate should have photograph of the candidate. - (iv) Diagnosis should be written clearly in the certificate.
+Please note that: - (1) The certificate should not be more than 5 years old. - (2) It should be signed by a board of three doctors with legible stamp indicating the name & designation of the doctors. - (3) The certificate should be countersigned by CMO/Medical Superintendent with stamp under the signatures.
+Certificate should have photograph of the candidate. - (4) Diagnosis should be written clearly in the certificate.